FV-Rattlesnake-team/Rattlesnake/README.md

 #### Notes on using the verifier

+- Before verifying programs, make sure that z3 is installed and callable from the compiler.
+We tested it using z3 4.11.2, other versions might work as well but produce errors like "unable to parse z3 response" when an assertion does not hold (uncertain);

+- Command for verifying a file: `verify -out-dir=<directory for smt files> <path to source file>` (this is the command for the Rattlesnake compiler, if the program is run from sbt this command must be given as a program argument).

+    E.g. `verify -out-dir=testout src/test/res/verif/fibonacci1.rsn`;

 - The verifier does not check termination.
-Precisely, it checks partial correctness: if the function terminates, then it satisfies the specification.
+Precisely, it checks partial correctness: if the function terminates, then it must satisfy its specification.
 In some cases, obviously wrong functions might therefore be successfully verified because they don't terminate, e.g.:

 ```
 fn min(a: Int, b: Int) -> Int {